 - Unsigned – whole numbers, only positive.

 - Clause name.
-If you give this Meta Clause a unique name, it will appear in the Order by drop-down, and you will be able to use it to sort the posts.
+If you give this Meta Clause a unique name, it will appear in the Order by drop-down, and you will be able to use it to sort the terms.